Optics

 Picks for the best Western Hunting Scope based on r/gundeals deal data — who shows up at the lowest prices most often, who sells out fastest, and which dealers carry them.
 Use our price-tracker thresholds to time the buy.

-In the process of helping my brother pick his first Western mountain rifle (he landed on a Tikka T3X), the obvious next question was "what glass goes on top?"
-So I did what every researcher does and read every "scope" + "western hunting rifle" thread I could find — across Rokslide, Long Range Hunting, AccurateShooter, EHJ and the hunting subs — and pulled the brand-vs-brand comparisons so the head-to-heads below come from people who actually owned the scopes.
+In the process of helping my brother pick his first Western mountain rifle (TLDR: Tikka T3X), the next question was "what glass goes on top?"
+So I did what every autist would do and read every "scope" + "western hunting rifle" thread I could find — across Rokslide, Long Range Hunting, AccurateShooter, EHJ and the hunting subs — and counted recommendations + head-to-head wins (see appendix for full methodology).

 1. Glass and magnification are basically good enough on any decent scope

-Everyone who's actually killed animals says the same thing: at the few seconds and the distances you're behind a rifle scope, decent glass is already plenty.
+People who've actually killed animals say the same thing: at the few seconds and the distances you're behind a rifle scope, decent glass is already plenty.
 Here's the most experienced guy in the threads ranking what matters, with glass dead last:

 2. The thing that actually matters: does it hold zero?